August 23, 2024 plants that can harm your dogs

 Symptoms in Dogs

-If your dog ingests tulips, you might notice symptoms such as drooling, vomiting, and diarrhea.
-In severe cases, dogs may experience increased heart rate and difficulty breathing.
-If you suspect your dog has consumed any part of a tulip, contact your vet immediately.
+If your dog ingests tulips the symptoms you might see include drooling, vomiting and diarrhea.
+In severe cases dogs can experience increased heart rate and difficulty breathing.
+If you suspect your dog has eaten any part of a tulip contact your vet immediately.

 Yew